JosephRullo/https-github.com-JosephRullo-osTicket-Ticket-Lifecycle-Examples/README.md

 **User Sign In**
 <p>
-Let's begin with signing in as one of the users that was created in the previous installation and configuration of osTicket.
+Let's begin with signing in as one of the users that was created in the previous configuration of osTicket.
 In this example the user will go to http://localhost/osTicket/ and click on "Sign in" in the upper right corner.
 Now enter in the Username and Password that was assigned to them and click "Sign In".
 <p>
 <p>
 <img src="https://i.imgur.com/cCrb2nP.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>